Do you have information on an unsolved case involving missing or murdered indigenous women or girls?

 “I let her go.”

-Favel admits she did not do background checks on Valentina this time.
+Favel said she did not do checks on Valentina this time.
 She gave Tina $50 and a calling card in case she wanted to come home sooner.
 It was the last time Favel would see Tina alive.

 “This is where I really blame myself,” said Favel.